 Programs are scheduled throughout the year, and include:

 The Prairie Talk series, offering stories of cowboys and cowgirls (past and present), land, rock, and sky - from families who have been ranching the Flint Hills for many generations.

 Events bring community together for music concerts, barn dances, and educational programs.

-A Day on the Prairie gives school children a chance to unplug for a day outdoors— they wade and hike along the the creek, skip rocks, learning about history, explore an old barn.
+A Day on the Prairie gives school children a chance to unplug for a day outdoors— they wade and hike along the the creek, skip rocks, learn about history, and explore old buildings.

 Volunteer workdays, held the first Saturday of most every month, bring together dozens of volunteers working to preserve this historic site.

 - Other Museums: